Coolcord/Level-Headed/README.md

  Hammer Bros.
 This can make the game quite challenging in some cases.
 It's worth trying if you think the game is too easy.

- Q: What else is new in this update?
+ Q: Where did hammer time mode go in v0.2.2?
+Was it removed?

- A: Most of the new features are under "Base Game" options.
-You can also check out the changelog for more information on what's new.
+ A: Nope.
+As of v0.2.2, some more primitive difficulty scaling has been implemented.
+Hammer time now is enabled automatically for the last ~20% of a game.
+I'll likely add an option so users can adjust this in the next/future update.

- Q: Has the level generator improved in this update?
+ Q: Has the level generator improved since the Water Vapor Build (v0.1.0)?

  A: Yup!
 Though not directly.
 Level-Headed makes use of patterns for the "SMB1_Compliance" generator.
 This update does not introduce any new patterns, so levels will still feel rather